birdneststream/asciibird/README.md

 * Odd row width makes brush off by one
 * If you resize an ascii, and then undo and try fill in blocks it will error cuz the blocks don't exist
 * Redo (ctrl y) is a buggy
+* Circle brush (works okay for odd width and height numbers)
 # FOCUSING ON NOW

-* EXPORT ascii, trim to canvas size

-* Circle brush

 * SELECT
  * CLIPBOARD